-D. Organizations may submit a maximum of one application.
+Organizations may submit a maximum of one application per country only.
 Any subsequent submissions received will be disqualified.
 (Note: Submissions by organizations as part of a consortium do not count toward an individual organization's submission limit.)

-E. Country-specific Provisions: Egypt
+Country-specific Guidelines